 Around this time there was a commotion on the ground.
 The National Stadium in Dhaka, designed to host football matches, did not have adequate floodlights for a cricket match.
 The umpires decided to call the match when Azharuddin — who was about to leave the ground — intervened.
 Fully aware that Pakistan held the Duckworth-Lewis advantage he decided to bat on.

-So Sidhu walked out in the uncharacteristic number six position and almost immediately leg-glanced Aaqib for four.
+So Sidhu walked out at an uncharacteristic No. 6 and almost immediately leg-glanced Aaqib for four.
 The joy was, however, short-lived: Saqlain, bowling at the other end, struck Sidhu’s pads and Russell Tiffin raised the dreaded finger.
 India needed 34 from 28 balls.

 One might have thought Latif had probably missed out on a trick by not getting two seamers to bowl in the dark, but Saqlain proved him right: Jadeja attempted to steer Saqlain, missed the line completely, and was bowled.
 Nayan Mongia missed the first ball he faced – a doosra – completely, but managed to connect the next for a single.

 With 18 to score from 2 overs Mongia moved outside leg-stump to give himself room; Aaqib pitched up, despite the darkness and Aaqib’s pace Mongia connected, and the ball raced through cover for four, and the batsmen stole a single the next ball.
 Kanitkar, who was somehow managing to sight the ball perfectly, managed to extract a single off the next ball.

 The background was pitch black as Aaqib steamed in.
 He attempted a yorker that Mongia somehow managed to get an edge on, and the batsmen scurried for a brace as the ball ran to deep square-leg.
 Mongia connected the next one again and the batsmen crossed ends.